-Customers who are licensed for the Cúram Appeals module can install appeals to sit alongside HCR functionality.
-When installed, the following configuration should be applied so that cases can be appealed.
+Customers who are licensed for the Cúram Appeals module can install Cúram Appeals to sit alongside HCR.
+When installed, the following configuration should be applied:

-- Set the 'appealable' indicator to true on all of the HCR case types - Create a new Appeals process to match what is described in the latest federal rules.
-Our recommendation is to setup the appeals process as follows: - 1.
-Stage 1 = 'Any': the HCR Evidentiary Hearing, which is normally the first stage in the process maps to the Cúram Hearing type.
-However, it is possible that the HHS Appeal (which maps to a Hearing Review) can happen first, so to support this, the type for stage 1 should be 'Any' - 2.
-Stage 2 = 'Hearing Review': as above, maps to the HHS Appeal spelled out by the federal rules - 3.
-Stage 3 = 'Judicial Review': a match for the Judicial Review spelled out by the federal rules
+- Set the 'appealable' indicator to true on all of the HCR case types. - Create a new Appeals process to match what is described in the latest federal rules.
+It is recommended to set up the appeals process as follows: - 1.
+Stage 1 = 'Any' - The HCR Evidentiary Hearing, which is normally the first stage in the process, maps to the Cúram Hearing type.
+However, it is possible that the HHS Appeal (which maps to a Hearing Review) can happen first, so to support this, the type for stage 1 should be 'Any'. - 2.
+Stage 2 = 'Hearing Review' - As above, this maps to the HHS Appeal as described in the federal rules - 3.
+Stage 3 = 'Judicial Review' - A match for the Judicial Review as described in the federal rules

-Once these settings have been applied, caseworkers will have the ability to appeal any denied application and any product delivery case, regardless of its status.
-For more details on the functionality available in the appeals module, please read the Cúram Appeals Guide.
+Once these settings have been applied, caseworkers can appeal any denied application or product delivery case, regardless of its status.
+For more details on the functionality available for Cúram Appeals, please read the Cúram Appeals Guide.

 Chapter 5.
-Citizen Account and Reporting Changes
+Reporting Changes in Circumstances

 The details of a client's circumstances change over time as various factors come into play during the course of everyday life.
-These everyday changes can affect previously determined eligibility decisions, and in HCR can be reported in one of two ways, via evidence updated by the case worker, or via a client life event reported via the citizen account.
+These everyday changes can affect previously determined eligibility decisions, and in HCR can be reported in one of two ways; either via evidence updated by the case worker, or via a client life event reported via the citizen account.

-Case workers can record changes can updating existing evidence and activating these changes, invoking reassessment which results in a new set of eligibility and entitlement decisions being determined for the case.
-For example, a client who is made redundant by their employer and who was previously eligible for insurance assistance informs a caseworker who can update the income evidence related to that employment.
+Case workers can record changes by updating existing evidence and activating these changes, invoking reassessment which results in a new set of eligibility and entitlement decisions being determined for the case.
+For example, a client who is made redundant by their employer and who was previously eligible for Insurance Assistance informs a caseworker who can update the income evidence related to that employment.
 Activating this evidence change results in the client being found eligible for Medicaid - the loss of employment resulted in a reduced household income below the Medicaid limit.

 HCR makes use of an enhanced Universal Access so that when a citizen logs in the Citizen Account home page displays messages and campaign information.
 This is extended with an extra panel inserted to contain HCR-specific links - these links represent the same options that are available from the HCR landing page, where appropriate.
-The links are dynamic - for example, if you have an in-progress application (which includes one for which you still have outstanding enrollments to complete) the 'resume' option is provided, whereas this would not be available if the application has been fully processed and all enrollments are complete.
+The links are dynamic - for example, if an individual has an in-progress application (which includes one with outstanding enrollments to complete) the 'resume' option is provided.

-In addition to the functionality being used directly as part of the configuration of Universal Access a number of other features are now available in the underlying infrastructure which customers can make use of themselves.
+In addition to the functionality being used directly as part of the configuration of Universal Access a number of other features are now available in the underlying infrastructure which are available for use.
 More information on those features are provided in the Universal Access configuration guide.
 Citizens have the ability to see the status of any applications or enrollments they may have, as well as report changes that can have an impact on their eligibility and entitlement.